Oradour-sur-Glane massacre - WWII - Limousin

 This peaceful village was not involved in the French Resistance networks.

-Some historians believe that the attacks of June 9 and the execution of Kämpfe pushed the Waffen-SS to make an example.
+Some historians believe that the attacks of June 9 and the execution of Kämpfe pushed the Waffen-SS to set an example.

 The absence of maquisarts in Oradour-sur-Glane, therefore the lack of armed resistance, made the town an ideal target!